• Home

 Restrictions

-• Skating is prohibited without helmet and safety pads
+• Skating is prohibited without a helmet and safety pads

 • No amplified sounds are allowed inside the skating area